Mohnish124/House-Price-regression/README.md

 # 🏠 House Price Prediction Using Ridge Regression

-### 🏆 Kaggle Ranking
+## 🏆 Kaggle Ranking

 The model was evaluated on the Kaggle House Prices competition.
-The Kaggle submission achieved the following ranking:
+The Kaggle submission achieved the following ranking.

 ![Kaggle Ranking](screenshots/ranking.png)

+---

 ## 📌 Project Overview

 This project uses Machine Learning to predict house sale prices based on different property characteristics.
 The project is based on the **House Prices: Advanced Regression Techniques** dataset from Kaggle.